criscola/kubernetes-dbaas/README.md

 ## Motivation

 There are many cases where a company can't or doesn't want to host their precious data in cloud or distributed environments and simply desire a way to bridge the gap between their K8s clusters and DBMS solutions.
-Imagine an organization composed by developers and system administrators, the former want their database provisioned ASAP while the latter want to have as much control as possible on the procedure needed to provision databases while still automating repetitive tasks.
+Imagine an organization composed by developers and system administrators, the former want their database provisioned ASAP whereas the latter want to have as much control as possible on the procedure needed to provision databases while still automating repetitive tasks.
 If this sounds interesting, keep reading.

 ## Main technologies